UchePhilz/probelogr/README.md

 __Remote Script:__
 1. Use copy the scripts the probelogr.html file
 ```
-paste this on top of your page, replace {accesstoken} with your accessToken that you genenrated
+//paste this on top of your page, replace {accesstoken} with your accessToken that you genenrated
-on yout app settings on probelogr.
+//on yout app settings on probelogr.
 <script src="http://api.probelogr.com/logit/js-script/{accessToken}"></script>

-Call the function below to push logs to your probelogr account.
+//Call the function below to push logs to your probelogr account.
-at any portion of your webpage, but it must be below (<script src="http://api.probelogr.com/logit/js-script/{accessToken}"></script>)
+//at any portion of your webpage, but it must be below (<script src="http://api.probelogr.com/logit/js-script/{accessToken}"></script>)
 probelogr.pushLog(tag,body);
 ```